exis9/exis9/README.md

 Twitter(JPN): https://x.com/ExisJP
 <br><br><br>
-In 2023, I made VisiOS that runs on your browser as an extension (Click to open):
+In 2023, I released VisiOS that runs on your browser as an extension (Click to open):

 https://beta-japan.com